 All students under the age of 21 are required to live on campus, unless they have junior or senior status, are turning 21 during the academic year, or have lived on campus for four (4) semesters.
-Studies show that living on campus enhances the likelihood that students will graduate.
-Those living on campus are more satisfied with their undergraduate experience and are more likely to achieve in extracurricular activities.
+Studies show that living on campus enhances the likelihood that students will be satisfied with their undergraduate experience, will achieve in extracurricular activities, and will graduate.